cabforum/code-signing/docs/CSBR.md

 ### 4.9.7 CRL issuance frequency

 For the status of Subordinate CA Certificates:
-1. The Issuing CA SHALL publish a CRL, then update and reissue a CRL at least once every twelve months and within 24 hours after revoking a Subordinate CA Certificate.
-The `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field; and
+  * The Issuing CA SHALL publish a CRL, then update and reissue a CRL at least once every twelve months and within 24 hours after revoking a Subordinate CA Certificate.
+The `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.
-2. If the Issuing CA provides OCSP responses, the Issuing CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Subordinate CA Certificate.

 For the status of Code Signing Certificates:

-1. The Subordinate CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field; and
+  * The Subordinate CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the `nextUpdate` field MUST NOT be more than ten days beyond the value of the `thisUpdate` field.
-2. If the Subordinate CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.

 For the status of Timestamp Certificates:

-1. The Subordinate CA SHALL update and reissue CRLs at least once every twelve months and within 24 hours after revoking a Timestamp Certificate, and the value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field; and
+  * The Subordinate CA SHALL update and reissue CRLs at least once every twelve months and within 24 hours after revoking a Timestamp Certificate, and the value of the `nextUpdate` field MUST NOT be more than twelve months beyond the value of the `thisUpdate` field.
-2. If the Subordinate CA provides OCSP responses, the Subordinate CA SHALL update information provided via an OCSP response at least every twelve months and within 24 hours after revoking a Timestamp Certificate.

 ### 4.9.8 Maximum latency for CRLs